microsoft/DeepSpeedExamples/README.md

 Please use the latest [Megatron-DeepSpeed fork](https://github.com/microsoft/Megatron-DeepSpeed) instead of the deprecated/old megatron forks in the megatron folder.

 # DeepSpeed Huggingface Inference Examples
-The DeepSpeed Huggingface inference [README](./inference/huggingface/README.md) explains how to get started.
+The DeepSpeed Huggingface inference [README](./inference/huggingface/README.md) explains how to get started with running DeepSpeed Huggingface inference examples.

 # Contributing